rocketvalidator/docs-rocketvalidator/docs/api/reports.md

 * `rate_limit`.
 Limit on the number of requests per second.
 Defaults to 1.
 * `perform_html_checks`.
 Boolean to enable checks using the W3C Validator software on the Web Pages found.
 Defaults to true.
 * `tags`.
 Comma-separated list of tags.
+* `shared`.
+Boolean to indicate if the report can be shared with other users.
+Defaults to false.

 ### Pro attributes